 While I was annoyed by the whole situation, my friend panicked.
 After berating me for our predicament, she started yelling, “You need to call someone to RESCUE us!
 Right now!
 Call someone so they know where we are!!
 We need to be rescued!!”
 After calling my husband to let him know we were bushwhacking on the south side of the mountain and would be late for dinner, I calmed myself knowing we were no more than 1-1.5 kilometres off course, and had about three hours of daylight left.

 After what felt like an eternity, we made it back to the car with scratched legs and bruised egos.
-Our unintended detour had only cost us an extra hour on the trail, but was a good reminder of the dangers of “dayhike mentality” (Rich Johnson’s Guide to Wilderness Survival).
+Our unintended detour had only cost us an extra hour on the trail, but was a good reminder of the dangers of “dayhike mentality” (term from Rich Johnson’s Guide to Wilderness Survival).

 |The summit register says “Jesus loves you!” but somehow we still got lost.|